clr34m3r/telegram-keyword-tracker/README.md

 # Telegram Keyword Tracker

 This project is a Telegram client that monitors specified channels for messages containing certain target words.
+It is designed for use cases where you do not have permission to add a bot to the channel.
 When a target word is detected in a message, the client logs the message and prints an alert to the terminal.

 ## Features